Movement Jump Policies

 • You are responsible for the safety of yourself, your group, and its plan.
 Select your skydivers and your plan carefully.

-Ensure that everyone on the dive knows:
+Ensure that everyone on the jump knows:

-• These dives have an increased risk of forceful freefall collisions due to combined horizontal/vertical movement, and many people can be in your blind spot.
+• These jumps have an increased risk of forceful freefall collisions due to combined horizontal/vertical movement, and many people can be in your blind spot.
 Reduce risks by keeping groups small, especially with less experienced jumpers, and thoroughly briefing good technique and awareness.

 • Getting clear of the normal jump run is essential.